Lunanuna/restaurant-test/README.md

 # restaurant-test
-i fucked it up before so try to make a new repository to push
+I used webpack to make this website and pushed via GIT